wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/_blogs/blog.md

 ---

-Happy learning and building with Azure AI Agent Service!
+Happy learning and building with Foundry Agent Service!